3. View properties

 4. Put in an offer

-When you’ve found the right property, we can advise you on how to proceed.
-The vendor will want to know more about you as a buyer before they can make a decision such as your buying position, timescales, what you want included as part of the purchase and how you intend to fund the purchase.
+In considering your offer, the vendor will want to know more about you as a buyer.
+They’ll be interested to know details about your buying position, timescales, what you want included as part of the purchase and how you intend to fund the purchase.

-Once a sale is agreed, we will be the main point of communication between all parties involved and will keep you updated every step of the way.
+Once a sale is agreed, we will be the main point of communication between all parties.
+Keeping you updated every step of the way.

 5. Instruct a solicitor and arrange a survey

 A survey of the property will normally be arranged by your mortgage lender to identify any structural problems and advise on the property’s market value.
-If you’re not undertaking a mortgage you will be responsible for organising your own survey.
+If you do not require a mortgage, the responsibility for organising a survey falls on you.
 We can advise you on which type of survey would be most suitable and recommend some reputable local surveyors if required.

 6. Exchange contracts